 Along with bread baking, Dalgona Coffee has become a hot food trend.
 I've tried it and I love it and I'm currently trying to find all kinds of desserts in which to use it.

 And, so this beautiful Dalgona Coffee Chocolate Cake was born.
-And you’re gonna love it, maybe even more than the trendy coffee drink itself!
+And you're gonna love it, maybe even more than the trendy coffee drink itself!
+If you really love coffee, you will love these Espresso Dark Chocolate Chunk Cookies.

 Please note: As an Amazon Associate I earn from qualifying purchases made by clicking the links in my post.